aroemers/redelay/README.md

 # 🏖 redelay

-A Clojure library for state lifecycle-management using resettable delays, inspired by [mount-lite](https://github.com/aroemers/mount-lite).
+A Clojure library for state lifecycle-management using resettable delays, inspired by [mount-lite](https://github.com/aroemers/mount-lite), decomplected from any methodology.

 ![Banner](banner.png)

 ## Usage

+### The basics

 With this library you create **State** objects.
 Think of them as Clojure's [Delay](https://clojuredocs.org/clojure.core/delay) objects, but **resettable** and **tracked**.